MailTape/MailTape-v1/_posts/2020-09-05-Mini-Trees.md

 ---
 <p id="introduction">This morning, we are thrilled to welcome [Mini Trees](https://floam.bandcamp.com/) to host the first MailTape episode of September!

-Based in Los Angeles, [Mini Trees](https://minitrees.bandcamp.com) is the solo project of Lexi Vega.
-Her music is vibrant with emotional exploration.
-Mini Trees creates a raw lyrical atmosphere where she lays bare her experiences in a challenging and vulnerable way.
-On top of this, Mini Trees pairs this emotionally candid quality with a dreamy undercurrent.
+Based in Los Angeles, [Mini Trees](https://minitrees.bandcamp.com) is the solo project of Lexi Vega, who previously played drums in LA's indie scene for many years.
+Her music is vibrant with emotional exploration, Mini Trees creates a raw lyrical atmosphere where she lays bare her experiences in a challenging and vulnerable way as she dives into all the turbulence and uncertainty of relationships.
+Effortlessly, Mini Trees pairs this emotionally candid quality with a dreamy undercurrent.
 Listening to her second EP **Slip Away** feels like walking through the galleries of her very thoughts.

 </p>